shahriarhaque/phishing-autoencoder/README.md

 ## Evaluate the model
   1) Run `evaluate_autoencoder.py` with the tokenized phishing file as the argument to `input_data`
   2) Run `evaluate_autoencoder.py` once again with the tokenized legitimate file as the argument to `input_data`

+# LSTM + Attention Based Phishing Detection (Experimental)

+## Tokenizing the training data
+Same as above

+## Training and evaluating the model
+  2) Run `train_lstm_attn_autoencoder.py` with same arguments as before.
+This script both builds the model and evaluates it.